-The Snow White is a sushi roll that includes shrimp tempura, cream cheese, avocado and topped with white tuna & tobiko.
-And the Beauty & The Beast Roll consists of snow crab, shrimp tempura, cream cheese, cucumber and is topped with BBQ eel and tuna.
+The Snow White is a sushi roll that includes shrimp tempura, cream cheese, and avocado and is topped with white tuna & tobiko.
+And the Beauty & The Beast Roll consists of snow crab, shrimp tempura, cream cheese, and cucumber and is topped with BBQ eel and tuna.

 This Maui sushi restaurant’s specialty rolls cost around $18 to $25.
 On the other hand, their regular rolls cost between $9 to $13, making it one of the more affordable choices on this list.

-Aside from their delicious and unique sushi rolls, Lahaina Sushi Ko also boasts of their poke bowls.
+Aside from its delicious and unique sushi rolls, Lahaina Sushi Ko also boasts of its poke bowls.

-Lahaina Sushi Ko is open from Tuesdays to Sundays from 4:00 PM to 8:30 PM.
-Lots of visitors claim it’s one of the best restaurants in Lahaina, Maui, and has the best sushi Lahaina has to offer.
+Lahaina Sushi Ko is open from Tuesdays to Sundays from 3:30 PM to 8:30 PM.
+Many visitors claim it’s one of the best restaurants in Lahaina, Maui, and has the best sushi Lahaina has to offer.

-Morimoto Maui is a Japanese beach house-type restaurant in 3550 Wailea Alanui Drive in Maui.
+Morimoto Maui is a Japanese beach house-type restaurant at 3550 Wailea Alanui Drive in Maui.

 This is one of the best Maui sushi restaurants and features high-quality and fresh ingredients, including locally-grown fruits and vegetables.

 Aside from this, chef and owner Morimoto procures his seafood from some of the best markets in the world.
 In fact, he also ships seafood from the very famous Tsukiji fish market overnight.

 That said, it’s no wonder that the beachfront restaurant at the Andaz Maui Resort gets multiple praises from both locals and tourists.